 The event finished with some time for us all to ask questions and discuss.
 It was great to see the community coming together to consider this exciting development and the impact it’ll have on the future of technology.

-If you’re interested in attending any of our future events, please visit the TechHub site.
+If you’re interested in attending any of our future events, please visit the TechHub website.